hr-sobuj/es-script/README.md

 python main.py
 ```

-Make sure to replace `'username'` and `'password'` in the script with your actual Elasticsearch credentials.
+Make sure to replace `'url'` `'username'` and `'password'` in the script with your actual Elasticsearch credentials.

 ## Notes